📞 Call 631.462.1515

 Building Codes, Building Permits,

-Certificates of Occupancy, and
+and Certificates of Occupancy

-Home, Building, Condo,
+Pre-Purchase Home, Building, Condo, and

-and Co-op Inspections
+Co-op Inspections in Manhattan, Queens,

-Before starting construction on a new building or altering an existing building, you must first secure a building permit at the local Department of Buildings.
-Before issuing the permit, the Department of Buildings verifies that the plans conform to all applicable codes and regulations, and that the plans meeting zoning and other codes.
-A Building Inspector from the local Department of Buildings may periodically check the site as construction progresses.
-When the construction is completed, the Building Inspector performs a final inspection.
+Building Codes help keep building occupants safe.
+Before starting construction, you must first secure a building permit at the Department of Buildings.
+Before issuing the building permit, the Department of Buildings verifies that the plans conform to applicable codes and regulations, and that the plans meeting zoning and other codes.
+A building inspector from the Department of Buildings may periodically check the site as construction progresses.
+When the construction is completed, the building inspector performs a final inspection.
 If the construction passes the final inspection, a Certificate of Occupancy is issued.

 If you are constructing a new building or altering an existing building, you are required to obtain a building permit.
-An application for a building permit is filed with the local Department of Buildings.
+An application for a building permit is filed with the Department of Buildings.
 This application may require plans be filed, site studies be conducted, etc.

 - New construction.